VALS Segmentation Model in Consumer Behaviour- VALS 2 Model

 Believers belong to a very conservative and profoundly moral mentality similar to makers.
 They seem like makers because of having conservative and traditional values.
 They follow established routines organized by the family, social and religious organizations.
 Their income, education, and energy are enough to meet demands.

 For example, an adult person retired from government service.
+The retired person is an example of a believer.

 5. Experiencers

-Experiencers are very young, energetic, enthusiastic, impulsive, and rebellious people.
+Experiencers are young, energetic, enthusiastic, impulsive, and rebellious.
 They seek a variety of excitements but are politically uncommitted and highly ambivalent about what they believe.
-They like to be associated with outdoor activities, sports, recreational, and social activities.
+They like being associated with outdoor, sports, recreational, and social activities.

-For example, a teenager is an experiencer.
+For example, a teenager is an example of an experience in the Vals segmentation model.

 6. Achievers

 Actually, achievers are work-oriented successful people.
 They like to feel in control of their lives.
 They are also deeply committed to work and keep promises to family, society, and career.
-Achievers respect authority because they prefer to keeping the promise but are politically conservative.
+Achievers respect authority because they prefer to keep the promise but are politically conservative.

 7. Thinkers/ Fulfilled

-Thinkers are enough adult and mature, well-educated, professional people with satisfying income.
-They stay current with international and national events and are often tended to increase knowledge.
+Thinkers are enough adults, mature, well-educated, professional people with satisfying incomes.
+They stay current with international and national events and are often tended to increase their knowledge.
 They are usually calm and self-assured because they depend on their decisions.

-For example, a successful business is a thinker.
+For example, a successful businessman is an example of a thinker in the Vals segmentation model.

 8. Innovators/ Actualizers